wiolad/wiolad/README.md

 - 👋 Hi, I’m Wiola
 - 👀 My background is in animal science and genomics.
 I’m interested in programming and data science.
 - 🌱 I’m currently learning Django and RESTframework
-- 💞️ I’m looking to collaborate on web app development
+- 💞️ I’m looking to collaborate on web app development and data science projects
 - 📫 You can reach me at this email address: wioleta.drobik@gmail.com

 <!---